Skip to content

 = About Istio ambient mode

-To understand the {istio} ambient mode architecture, see the following resources:
+To understand the {istio} ambient mode architecture, see the following definitions:

 ZTunnel proxy:: A per-node proxy that manages secure, transparent Transmission Control Protocol (TCP) connections for all workloads on the node.
-It operates at Layer 4, offloading mutual Transport Layer Security (mTLS) and L4 policy enforcement from application pods.
+It operates at Layer 4 (L4), offloading mutual Transport Layer Security (mTLS) and L4 policy enforcement from application pods.

-Waypoint proxy:: An optional proxy that runs per service account or namespace to provide advanced L7 features such as traffic management, policy enforcement, and observability.
-L7 features can be applied selectively, avoiding the overhead of sidecars for every service.
+Waypoint proxy:: An optional proxy that runs per service account or namespace to provide advanced Layer 7 (L7) features such as traffic management, policy enforcement, and observability.
+You can apply L7 features selectively to avoid the overhead of sidecars for every service.

 Istio CNI plugin:: Redirects traffic to the Ztunnel proxy on each node, enabling transparent interception without requiring modifications to application pods.